siddharth201/MyNotes/AI_ML/Modules/Module-1-FoodDeliveryDataExplorationandAnalysis-1/Chapter-1/Chapter-1-FoodDeliveryDataExplorationandAnalysis-1.md

 A model cannot rescue badly understood data.

 Before prediction comes:

-- understanding,
+- understanding
-- structuring,
+- structuring
-- cleaning,
+- cleaning
-- and slicing the data correctly.
+- and slicing the data correctly

-This is why **Data Analytics and Visualization (DAV)** is the first real habit of a data scientist.
+This is why Data Analytics and Visualization (DAV) is the first real habit of a data scientist.

 In this chapter, we are not just learning NumPy syntax.